tdavis0831/i-was-speaking-blog/content/blog/python_list_1/inedx.md

 date: "2021-12-05T22:12:03.284Z"
 description: "I have been really self critical, so let's talk about it"
 ---
+>Your value doesn't decrease based on
+>someone's inability to see your worth,
+>even if that someone is you.

 I am a perfectionist.
 Perhaps it stems from childhood trauma (most of us have it, you don't have to be ashamed) or because I am a Virgo, but it’s there.
 Most times it is really easy for me to get caught up pushing myself to do more or be better; my expectations of myself are limitless and undefined.
 I was working with a mentor (John) today working on a project that I felt should have been easier for me to understand.
 We were able to finish the problem, but I had to ask a lot of questions, had to have the same concepts explained to me multiple times, and had to break down problems many different times.
 And at the end, like I said, we were able to finish.
 I could feel myself wanting to cry from embarrassment for having to look up answers to questions I should know the answer to, I was frustrated and disappointed in that moment.